fbaeuerlein/cpp-vscode-template/README.md

 ### Tasks

 Currently there are several tasks that deal with coverage generation.
 See my [coverage documentation](https://github.com/fbaeuerlein/cpp-vscode-guide/blob/master/doc/Coverage.md) from another project.

+### Testing

+I'm used to googletest, so I added the latest release within the `test` directory.
+I also provided a test executable sample.
+If you prefer a different testing framework, simply replace it.
+For test management the Test Explorer and C++ TestMate extensions are installed.

 ### Documentation